hiddify/hiddify-next/CONTRIBUTING.md

 ## Adding new Features

-When contributing a complex change to the Hiddify Next repository, please discuss the change you wish to make within a GitHub issue with the owners of this repository before making the change.
+When contributing a complex change to the Hiddify repository, please discuss the change you wish to make within a GitHub issue with the owners of this repository before making the change.

 ## Development